great-expectations/great_expectations/docs/guides/expectations/creating_custom_expectations/how_to_create_custom_table_expectations.md

 ```
 Completeness checklist for ExpectColumnAggregateToMatchSomeCriteria:
-  ✔ Has a library_metadata object
+  ✔ Has a valid library_metadata object
     Has a docstring, including a one-line short description
     Has at least one positive and negative example case, and all test cases pass
     Has core logic and passes tests on at least one Execution Engine